ota-meshi/eslint-plugin-regexp/docs/rules/no-useless-flag.md

 ### `i` flag (ignoreCase)

 The `i` flag is only necessary if the pattern contains any characters with case variations.
-If no such characters are part of the pattern, the flag is unnecessary.
+If the pattern contains no such characters, the flag will be unnecessary.
 E.g. `/\.{3}/i`

 <eslint-code-block fix>